Akami7/PLIM_BAT/README.md

 1. Download the latest [release](https://github.com/Akami7/PLIM_BAT/releases)
 2. Unzip the file
 3. Open the test.sln file in /PLIM_BAT/test
+4. Install the packages: in the menu go to TOOLS > NuGet Package Manager > NuGet Manager Console, and enter these command PM>Install-Package Sparrow.Chart.WP8 PM>Install-Package Sparrow.BulletGraph.WP8
-4. Connect the device(phone) with the USB cable
+5. Connect the device(phone) with the USB cable
-5. In the tools bar click on play "Device"
+6. In the tools bar click on play "Device"
-6. Wait for the opening of the emulateur(can take several minutes depending on your configuration)
+7. Wait for the opening of the emulateur(can take several minutes depending on your configuration)
-7. Enjoy !!!
+8. Enjoy !!!